Proven Ways to Beat ATS Screening in 2026

 ATS systems typically weight recent experience more heavily.
 Ensure your most recent 1–2 roles have strong keyword coverage for your target role.

-Tactic 8: Check Your Score Before Applying
+Tactic 8: Don't Guess, Test! – Check Your Resume's ATS Score Before Applying

 Always run your resume through an ATS checker before submitting.
 A 2-minute check shows exactly where you stand and which keywords are still missing.